 By using tools that employ advanced AI techniques, such as supervised machine learning, attorneys can gather insights from large sets of data and focus on the information that matters most, enabling them to be more efficient, more strategic, and offer more value to their clients.

 As an example, Bloomberg Law’s Brief Analyzer employs machine learning to streamline and reduce the steps in traditional brief analysis.
 The Brief Analyzer tool identifies and evaluates legal authorities cited in the brief, suggests relevant content with detailed explanations for the suggestions, and cross-references and links to related resources such as similar briefs and Practical Guidance.

-Bloomberg Law’s Points of Law feature is another example of how supervised machine learning can enhance a lawyer’s efficiency.
-Guided by learnings from human-created data sets, Points of Law is able to extract all of the important and relevant legal principles contained in court opinions.
+Finally, Bloomberg Law’s Points of Law feature demonstrates how supervised machine learning can enhance a lawyer’s efficiency.
+Guided by learnings from human-created data sets, Points of Law extracts all of the important and relevant legal principles contained in court opinions.
 This helps legal researchers unearth new relevant documents and more easily identify similarities between court opinions.